SamInTheShell/nvim/README.md

 Make your changes.
 They will only show on the first line.

 Escape insert mode and the changes will be applied to all the selected lines.

+## Buffers

+When you quit a file with `:q`, it will still be in a buffer in the background.

+In normal mode, use `<leader>fb` to open the Telescope buffer list.

+Select a buffer and press enter to open it.

+With the buffer opened, use `:bd` to delete the buffer (or `:bd!` when unsaved changes are in the buffer).